 If the event is at Korakuen in Tokyo, there usually are also standing tickets (only available on the day of the event), for around 3,500-4,000 Yen.

 The ticket office is inside the building, on the 5th floor.
 The ticket office is to the right of the elevator and stairway.
-People will line up there, so I recommend to go there with a large enough time buffer before the show starts.
+People will line up there, so I recommend going there with a large enough time buffer before the show starts.

 For more info on this route, see our related article: The 3 Best Kinken Shops for Event Tickets in Tokyo